 A strong cyber security strategy should align to the business vision, objectives and innovation projects.
 If implemented effectively, it can enhance product integrity, customer experience, operations, regulatory compliance, brand reputation, investor confidence and more — turning risk into a competitive advantage.

-KPMG in India’s cyber security helps you with tailored methodologies for cyber security and data protection.
-From determining the appropriate levels of acceptable risk to aligning your information protection agenda with your business and compliance priorities to building enterprise-wide security strategies to help move your organisation from reacting in crisis mode to having proactive, value-added business methodolgies, we help you carry security throughout your entire organisation.
+KPMG's cyber security helps you with tailored methodologies for cyber security and data protection.
+From determining the appropriate levels of acceptable risk to aligning your information protection agenda with your business and compliance priorities to building enterprise-wide security strategies to help move your organisation from reacting in crisis mode to having proactive, value-added business methodologies, we help you carry security throughout your entire organisation.

 Cyber security framework/compliance assessment: Focusses on our clients’ ability to comply with industry standard frameworks such as The National Institute of Standards and Technology cybersecurity framework (NIST CSF), Control Objectives for Information and Related Technologies (COBIT), International Organisation for Standardisation (ISO) and other relevant information security regulatory frameworks.
 By assessing current-state security control processes, we assist clients in identifying needs, strengths and weaknesses in the current environment as compared to peers and determining future business processes and technology that will be needed in order to enhance the cyber security function over time.